Platform-OS/pos-module-user/README.md

 The `platformos-check-disable` and `platformos-check-enable` will let [platformos-check](https://github.com/Platform-OS/platformos-check) to not report a warning for using the `include` tag instead of the `render` tag.

-###### creating your own authorization commands
+###### Creating your own authorization commands

-You can leverage the existing commands but still provide your custom authorization rules by leveraging the `access_callback` and `entity` arguments.
-Consider a real life complex example:
+You can leverage existing commands while providing custom authorization rules by using the `access_callback` and `entity` arguments.
+Consider the following complex real-life example:

 ```
 {% assign order = '{"buyer_id": 1, "seller_id": 2}' | parse_json %}
 function can = 'modules/user/helpers/can_do', requester: user, do: 'orders.confirm', entity: order, access_callback: 'can/orders'
 ```

-In this example `access_callback` is set to `can/orders` - we recommend to put all of your authorization rules in one place - `app/lib/can`and name it after the [Resource](https://documentation.platformos.com/developer-guide/modules/platformos-modules#resourceful-route-naming-convention)
+In this example, the `access_callback` is set to `can/orders`.
+We recommend placing all your authorization rules in one location: `app/lib/can`, naming the file after the relevant [Resource](https://documentation.platformos.com/developer-guide/modules/platformos-modules#resourceful-route-naming-convention).

-The `entity` is representing the object to which you would like to check if the requester has access.
-In this example, it's an eCommerce order.
+The `entity` represents the object for which you want to check if the requester has access.
+In this example, it’s an eCommerce order.

 The example implementation of the `app/lib/can/orders.liquid` might be as follows: